Storage FAQ#

 This enables to use any tool to move data into the cloud.

-You can edit metadata of the file by querying it and then resetting its attributes.
+You can edit metadata of the artifact by querying it and then resetting its attributes.
 For instance,

-What should I do if I acidentially delete a file from storage?#
+What should I do if I accidentally delete a file from storage?#

-If you delete a file from storage outside of LaminDB, you are left with a file record without valid storage.
+If you delete an artifact from storage outside LaminDB, you are left with a file record without valid storage.
 In this case, you can:

-• use ln.delete() to delete the file record from databse
+• use ln.delete(permanent=True) to delete the file record from database

-• alternatively, if you’d like to keep the record, link the storage back via file.stage()
+• alternatively, if you’d like to keep the record, link the storage back via file.cache()

 file.description = "My new description"